Botulinum Toxin Testing

 Pacific BioLabs has an experienced and dedicated staff with expertise in botulinum toxin testing offering the following assays:

-- Botulinum Toxin In Vivo Lot Release Bioassay
+- Botulinum Toxin Bioassay – In Vivo Potency Lot Release

-- BoNT In Vivo and In Vitro Immunogenicity Assays – Patient Serum Testing
+- BoNT In Vivo Mouse Protection Assay – Patient Serum Testing

 Each therapeutic preparation of botulinum toxin is required by the FDA to be tested for potency and stability before being released for use.
+A potency test ensure that all domains of the botulinum toxin protein are functional and that the biological activity of the entire molecule is within specifications.
 Pacific BioLabs supports testing of both the active pharmaceutical ingredient (Drug Substance) and the final formulated product (Drug Product) for potency and stability.

 Patients undergoing treatment with botulinum toxin may develop antibodies that make the toxin ineffective, or less effective, against the indication for which they are being treated.
-Therefore, during clinical trials it is required for companies to determine if there is any immunogenicity to their toxin products and if the antibodies produced by the patient neutralize the toxin.
-For immunogenicity testing, clinical trial serum samples can be submitted to Pacific BioLabs and then tested by ELISA or MSD to determine if there are antibodies against botulinum toxin in the serum.
+Therefore, during clinical trials it may be important to determine if antibodies against the toxin are neutralizing the drug.
+Patient serum samples can be submitted by companies conducting a clinical trial to Pacific BioLabs for testing in an in vivo assay that will confirm the presence or absence of neutralizing antibodies to botulinum toxin.
+The botulinum toxin mouse protection assay may be used to support developmental activities, including ongoing clinical trials, and post market clinical surveillance programs.